btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 ### Bash-Script

-the bash script directory contains just 2 files:
+The bash script directory contains just 2 files:

-- master-slave.sh
+- Master-slave-vagrant.sh
-- bash-script.sh
+- LAMP.sh

-the **master-slave** file hold the script that deploys a master and slave ubuntu vagrant machine with a static ip address.
+the **Master-slave-vagrant.sh** file hold the script that deploys a master and slave ubuntu vagrant machine with a static ip address.

 > slave: 192.168.20.11

 > master: 192.168.20.10

-the **bash-script** file holds the script to deploy LAMP Stack and the laravel application on the master and slave machine
+The **bash-script** which is "Lamp.sh" file holds the script to deploy LAMP Stack and the laravel application on the master and slave machine

 > **Note:** *the script is non-interactive*

 # HOW TO RUN THE SCRIPT

-this script is very readable and reuseable because of that it is flexible.
+This script is very readable and reuseable because of that it is flexible.

-the bash-script is to run when the master machine is up
+The bash-script is to run when the master machine is up

 to run this script you will need to consider just 4 things